-Licensing arrangements for animal health and welfare Overview guidance note
+New licensing arrangements for animal health and welfare Overview guidance note and fees explained

-The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 came into force on 1 October 2018 and have had an impact on establishments licensed under the previous animal health legislation.
-This includes those previously licensed as pet shops, catteries, kennels, home boarders, dog day-care, riding establishments, dog breeders and performing animals.
+The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 came into force on 1 October 2018 and will have an impact on establishments licensed under the previous animal health legislation.
+This includes those previously licensed as pet shops, catteries, kennels, home boarders, dog daycare, riding establishments, dog breeders and performing animals.